Welcome to CyberLink Member Zone

 Software OS Beginner-Friendly Photo Management Facial Retouching Tools Tethered Shooting Free Download

-PhotoDirector Essential Windows, Mac Yes Catalogs; facial recognition, rate, and add keywords and tags in batches, GPS photo logs, My Favorites tabs Blemish removal, skin smoothener, face shaper, body shaper, skin color correction, teeth whitener, eye-bag removal Yes
+PhotoDirector Essential Windows, Mac Yes Catalogs; facial recognition, rate, and add keywords and tags in batches, GPS photo logs, My Favorites tabs, extensive metadata Blemish removal, skin smoothener, face shaper, body shaper, skin color correction, teeth whitener, eye-bag removal Yes

 Secure Download